WHO CAN APPLY

 * refers to Amenia, Dover, Northeast (Millerton), Pine Plains, Stanford and Washington (Millbrook).

-** refers to Canaan, Cornwall, Falls Village, Kent, Norfolk, Sharon and Salisbury/Lakeville.
+** refers to Canaan, Cornwall, Goshen, Kent, Norfolk, North Canaan, Salisbury, Sharon, and Warren, Conn.

 It is up to you, the applicant, to make the case that the program you want to participate in will offer you an opportunity to explore new ventures.
-For example, you might request funds to do an internship with a theater company, learn a new language or experiment in a new art form.
+For example, you might request funds to do an artistic apprenticeship, internship with a dance or theater company, learn a musical instrument, or experiment in a new art form.

-Your request might be for the cost of tuition or travel/living expenses: these grants are intended to make it possible for you to participate in a program that will have significance to you in some way.
-The Fund does not support requests for equipment, supplies or sports programs.
-While international projects will be considered, preference is given to projects taking place within the United States.
+Your request might be for the cost of tuition, art supplies, or travel/living expenses: these grants are intended to make it possible for you to participate in a program that will have significance to you in some way.
+The fund does not support requests for equipment or sports programs.
+Preference is given to projects taking place within the Berkshire Taconic region.

 Berkshire Taconic Community Foundation does not support organizations that in their constitution, by-laws or practice discriminate against a person or group on the basis of age, race, national origin, ethnicity, gender, disability, sexual orientation, political affiliation or religious belief.